msantos/alcove/README.md

                         On return, the contents of the binary is returned to the caller.

-            * {ptr, N}: N bytes of memory is allocated and zero'ed.
+            * {ptr, N}: N bytes of memory is allocated and zeroed.
 The pointer is placed in the buffer.

                         On return, the contents of the memory is returned